Yoshiaki Tsutsumi

 Yoshiaki Tsutsumi (堤 義明, Tsutsumi Yoshiaki) is a Japanese businessman.
 During the Japanese economic bubble, Forbes listed Tsutsumi as the wealthiest person in the world during 1987–94 due to his extensive real estate investments through the Seibu Corporation, which he controlled.
 In 1987, he had a net worth of $20 billion (approximately $ in today's value).
-However, as a result of a series of scandals and his 2005 arrest, his net worth has fallen to such an extent that he was taken off the Forbes list of billionaires in 2007.
+However, as a result of a series of scandals and his 2005 arrest, his wealth has fallen to such an extent that he was taken off the Forbes list of billionaires in 2007.

 Early life

 Tsutsumi was born May 29, 1934, to businessman Yasujirō Tsutsumi and his mistress Ishizaka Tsuneko.
 He was one of Yasujirō's seven children, and spent his childhood in a Tokyo suburb with Tsuneko and his two younger brothers, Yasuhiro and Yuji.
 When he was around 7 years old, he met his then-14-year-old half-brother Seiji Tsutsumi; the two were said to have an immediate disdain for each other.

 Tsutsumi was said to have inherited his father's personality; he claimed to have begun assisting his father's business in elementary school, beginning with simple tasks like holding blueprints.
 Though his father subjected him to physical discipline, Tsutsumi was said to be his favorite—something that gained him significant corporate and political influence.

 Tsutsumi graduated from Waseda University in 1957.